 Make a Schedule for your Visit

 I’m pretty sure all the hard-core Disney families do this no matter which park they are going to.
 But we are more run-around-and-ride-all-the-rides people.
 However, a place like Disneyland Paris at Christmas is full-blown insanity.
-With a short time to experience as much as possible, you need a plan to fit it all in and not miss anything.
+With a short time to experience as much as possible, you need a plan to fit it all in and not miss anything due to peak time busyness.

 Make sure to also bring anything you may need like rain jackets, snacks and water.
 So you aren’t running back to your room mid-day and wasting time.
 But again, there aren’t a ton of rides – really there was mainly shopping it felt like.
 So, you could probably do almost everything at both parks in one day, and definitely in two.